hmrc/hmrc.github.io/coding-in-the-open-manual.md

 HMRC is a [GitHub.com public organisation](https://www.github.com/hmrc).
 The expectation is that every source code repository - a library, a frontend, a service - will be open-sourced on GitHub.com.
 When a repository contains security-critical code and/or configuration it is refactored to be as small a component as possible, with the non-critical majority open-sourced as a separate repository.

+The HMRC on GitHub organisation is composed of delivery teams currently working within HMRC on MDTP infrastructure and services.
+The ['Iron Man' improved permissions model](https://github.com/orgs/improved-permissions) is used so that new organisation membership is managed centrally and delivery team membership is devolved to delivery team leads.

 ### Building For The Open

 Our build approach aims to be fully aligned with the principles and practices of [Continuous Delivery](http://www.continuousdelivery.com) and as transparent as possible to the British taxpayer.
 In terms of day-to-day MDTP operations we have a number of aims: